How to Sew on a Button - Three Ways

 Have you ever tried to get ready to go somewhere and wished you knew how to sew on a button because one just fell off the shirt, pants, etc. as you were getting dressed?
 Or maybe it’s missing or you are working on a sewing, quilting or crafting project that requires a button.
 If so, this “how to tutorial blog” is for you.

-If you already know how to sew on a button, that is awesome.
-Though, maybe you’ll want to read this and let our readers know if you do it differently than I do.
+If you already know how to sew a button, that is awesome.
+Though, maybe you’ll want to read this and learn something new or you can let our readers know if you do it differently than I do and I'll learn something new!
+Anyway, let's get started!

 General Information on Hand Sewing Buttons